The IRS allows you to correct mistakes on a tax return you've already filed by filing an amended tax return.

-The only way to amend a personal tax return is by filing Form 1040X.
+Personal tax returns are amended by filing Form 1040X.
 If the correction relates to items you report on a schedule, you must prepare a new schedule and submit it with the Form 1040X.
 For example, if you file an amended tax return because you omitted charitable deductions on your Schedule A, you must recalculate your itemized deductions and file it with your Form 1040X.
 Form 1040X does not require you to recalculate the entire tax return; rather, you only include line items that are affected by the change.
 The form also provides you with space to explain your reasons for filing the amendment.

 State income taxes

 When you amend your federal tax return, you may need to amend your state income tax return too.
 Most states calculate taxable income based on information you provide on your federal return.
-Therefore, any change you make to your federal return is likely to affect your state return.
+Therefore, changes you make to your federal return are likely to affect your state return.
 For example, if you file the amended tax return to increase your refund by adding the charitable contribution deduction you omitted, it may also reduce your state tax if it also allows for charitable deductions.

 A TurboTax solution for every situation